-My 7 days Social Media Cleansing Challenge
+My 7 days Social Media Detox Challenge

 With the current advent of technology, social media promises that it would bring us closer to our friends and the people all around the world.
 Do you think so?
 I sure do.
 A news from the other side of the world would be instantly available to you in just a few minutes.
 However, only if you use it properly that you would achieve such feat.